nntrn/bookstand/docs/_annotations/superforecasting.md

 *  It's human nature.
 We have all been too quick to make up our minds and too slow to change them

 *  Galen's writings were the indisputable source of medical authority for more than a thousand years.
 "It is I, and I alone, who has revealed the true path of medicine," Galen wrote with his usual modesty.
 And yet Galen never conducted anything resembling a modern experiment.
 Why should he?
 Experiments are what people do when they aren't sure what the truth is.
 And Galen was untroubled by doubt.
 Each outcome confirmed he was right, no matter how equivocal the evidence might look to someone less wise than the master.
 "All who drink of this treatment recover in a short time, except those whom it does not help, who all die," he wrote.
-"It is obvious, therefore, that it fails only in incurable cases."
+"It is obvious, therefore, that it fails only in incurable cases."5
    Galen is an extreme example but he is the sort of figure who pops up repeatedly in the history of medicine.
 They are men (always men) of strong conviction and a profound trust in their own judgment.
 They embrace treatments, develop bold theories for why they work, denounce rivals as quacks and charlatans, and spread their insights with evangelical passion

 *  It was cargo cult science, a term of mockery coined much later by the physicist Richard Feynman to describe what happened after American airbases from World War II were removed from remote South Pacific islands, ending the islanders' only contact with the outside world.

 *  The rate of the development of science is not the rate at which you make observations alone but, much more important, the rate at which you create new things to test